David-Igou/igou.io/_posts/2020-12-17-maintaining-your-containers.md

 For branching and releases, I simply make a branch for a release worth maintaining, like I do in [this repository](https://github.com/David-Igou/motion-container).

 Can this break?
 Yeah, it's possible.
+You can build your containers off something like particular Debian release for some more consistency (ie `debian:bullseye`) but for something personal and easy to buid, a rolling release `alpine:latest` is totally fine.

-You if breaking your build means an SLA violation, you should investigate something more reliable.
-But I make lots of containers in my own time using base images like Alpine because it's simple and more consistent.
-Often, I find lots of software maintainers don't properly manage their image builds, but rolling-release Alpine's repositories are fine and backport security patches.
+ Often, I find lots of software maintainers don't properly manage their image builds, but Alpine's repositories are fine and backport security patches.
 So I can maintain my own Alpine image and meet them half way.